Valdosta Government 101

 Applicants will undergo a background investigation as part of the application process and must also complete a separate criminal history form that may be obtained upon submission of the completed application.
 Citizens should be aware that a felony conviction or recent serious misdemeanor conviction may result in an applicant's exclusion from participation.
 Personal information given will be kept strictly confidential.

-Application forms are available at Valdosta City Hall, the Customer Service Center or the Public Information Office.
-For more information, contact Public Information Officer Ashlyn Johnson at 229-259-3548.
-Completed applications should be returned to the Public Information Office, Valdosta City Hall, Third Floor
+For more information, contact the Public Information Officer at 229-259-3548.
+Completed applications should be returned to the Public Information Office, Valdosta City Hall Annex, 300 N Lee Street, or completed online by the March 18, 2022, deadline.